 Line Cook: Everything You Need to Know About This Essential Kitchen Role

 Let me tell you, being a line cook is more than just slinging burgers and tossing salads.
 It's a symphony of precision, teamwork, and staying cool under pressure while creating culinary magic that makes customers say, "Wow, that's good!"
 I've spent years in the kitchen, climbing the ranks from a humble prep cook to a seasoned line veteran, and I can tell you, the line is where the heart of the restaurant beats.
 Today, I'm going to take you behind the scenes to uncover the world of the line cook, from the skills you need to master to the highs and lows of this exhilarating job.

-(Part 1) The Line Cook: A Culinary Commando
+(Part 1) The Line Cook: A culinary commando

+Line Cook: Everything You Need to Know About This Essential Kitchen Role